-- the proposed development is likely to be visually prominent such that it detracts from private views; - any screening or other mitigation by any proposed method such as earthworks and/or new planting will detract from or obstruct views of the Rural Landscape from both public and private locations; - d. the proposed development is enclosed by any confining elements of topography and/or vegetation and the ability of these elements to reduce visibility from public and private locations; - e. any proposed roads, boundaries and associated planting, lighting, earthworks and landscaping will reduce visual amenity, with particular regard to elements which are inconsistent with the existing natural topography and patterns; - f. boundaries follow, wherever reasonably possible and practicable, the natural lines of the landscape or landscape units.
+- a. the visual prominence of the proposed development from any public places will reduce the visual amenity of the Rural Landscape.
+In the case of proposed development which is visible from unformed legal roads, regard shall be had to the frequency and intensity of the present use and, the practicalities and likelihood of potential use of these unformed legal roads as access; - b. the proposed development is likely to be visually prominent such that it detracts from private - c. any screening or other mitigation by any proposed method such as earthworks and/or new planting will detract from or obstruct views of the Rural Landscape from both public and private locations: - d. the proposed development is enclosed by any confining elements of topography and/or vegetation and the ability of these elements to reduce visibility from public and private locations; - e. any proposed roads, boundaries and associated planting, lighting, earthworks and landscaping will reduce visual amenity, with particular regard to elements which are inconsistent with the existing natural topography and patterns; - boundaries follow, wherever reasonably possible and practicable, the natural lines of the landscape or landscape units.

-21.7.2.5 Design and density of development:
+Design and density of development: 21.7.2.5